andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ```
 This means the `dogs` table (assuming `self.table_name = "dogs"` here) would be a table in the separate Animals database.

 This was the gist of the changes needed for Active Record in the Aura Frames codebase.
-This pattern was repeated 7 times for 7 new DBs.
+This pattern was repeated 7 times for 7 new DBs (making 8 in total).

 The nice thing about this was the query changes themselves were backwards compatible, meaning query changes were deployed in advance of the DB split, running on a single primary DB.
 This as meant to be temporary and while under less load than peak.